Chapter 17: Tiger Tiger

 It was AnnaMaria who had suggested that poem to George.
-She apologized to him.

-“Your teacher suggested this contemporary poet.”
+“I’m sorry, George,” she apologized later.
+“Your teacher suggested this contemporary poet instead.”

 “George, what’s bothering you?” she asked.
 “You were so happy yesterday, going on-and-on about how Carrie had invited the entire cast and crew of ‘Waitress.’”

 “Michaela, it’s looking more and more like I may have to return to Chicago this fall to live with my aunt and uncle.
 My dad’s now in Africa.
 I may have to go there this summer.